 - External reviews assess behaviour and attitude to learning as a strength of the school; this also evident through the pride pupils take in their work including presentation in books

 - Effective behaviour management systems ensure lessons proceed without interruptions.
 Pupils show high degree of motivation and resilience in all activities

 - Pupils have a strong and developed sense of right and wrong, they participate well in ethical debate and appropriate opportunities are taken to apply democracy, community work etc.

-These outcomes are achieved through pro-active PSHE tuition through the following ENTITLEMENT FRAMEWORK, from which teachers plan their provision.
+These outcomes are achieved through discrete lessons, as well as pro-active PSHE tuition through the following curriculum intent and implementation document, from which teachers plan their provision

 At Riverside, our PSHE/PSE curriculum intent and implementation looks like this: